-For more than 30 years Roger lived in a small city in Ohio, where he was a newspaper editor and community-based marketing and public relations consultant.
-For several years Roger served as an administrator, coach, and FIFA-licensed referee in his community’s youth soccer program and also as a children’s theatre director—activities that could be described as either “managing a complex adaptive system” or, alternatively, as “herding cats.”
+For more than three decades, Roger lived in a small city in Ohio, where he was a newspaper editor and community-based marketing and public relations consultant.
+For several years he served as an administrator, coach, and FIFA-licensed referee in his community’s youth soccer program and also as a children’s theatre director—activities that could be described as either “managing a complex adaptive system” or, alternatively, as “herding cats.”